shreyanmitra/shreyanmitra.github.io/_pages/projects.md

 author_profile: true
 ---

-This page was created to include personal coding projects not associated with my research.
+This page was created to include coding projects not associated with my research (either personal or job-related).
 For code I wrote as part of larger research projects go to the 'Publications' tab.
 Then, for each listing, you will be able to download the project code.

+For a personal project, you can download the code and see the skills I learned.
+For projects associated with a job, you will also see a list of skills, along with the name of the position and company, if applicable.

 {% include base_path %}